 Acorn recipes tend to be rather bland and boring.
-Most folk grind them into flour and add that to breads or as a thickener for stews and casseroles.
-For this acorn recipe I decided to do something a little different.
+Most folks grind them into flour and add that to bread or as a thickener for stews and casseroles.
+For this acorn recipe, I decided to do something a little different.
 Why not spice them up and pickle them.

 - 6tsp sea salt